Piper Seneca vs Cessna 172: Annual Aircraft Ownership Cost Comparison

 By Carlton Mark

 Owning an aircraft involves ongoing costs well beyond the purchase price.
-This article compares the annual ownership costs of a Piper PA-34 Seneca (twin-engine) and a Cessna 172 Skyhawk (single-engine) based on typical private use (~100 hours/year) in the U.S.
+This article compares the annual ownership costs of a Piper PA-34 Seneca (twin-engine) and a Cessna 172 Skyhawk (single-engine) based on typical private use of roughly 100 hours per year in the United States.

 - Fuel: $12,000-$15,000 (20-24 GPH)